Latent protein trees: Spike-in data

 \section{Spike-in data}

 The benchmark data set originally introduced by \citet{mueller07a} consists of 6 samples measured in three replicates.
-Each sample is a mixture of six non-human purified proteins in different concentration levels spanning two orders of magnitude from 25 to 800 fmol.
-Figure~\ref{fg:spikein_ref_est} show in dashed lines ground truth concentrations in log-scale and scaled between 0 and 1. \modded{The raw data containing approximately $15,900$ IGs per sample was filtered down to 1841 IGs per sample after identification, annotation and exclusion of unidentified IGs with 50\% missing values or with less than 10\% of the maximum variance IG.
-Annotations are available for only 88 IGs; this is 4.7\% of the set}.
-In particular, the final data set contains 18 observations and 1841 IGs labeled as 7 proteins, namely, \lp{ADH1-Y} (12), \lp{ALDOA-R} (20), \lp{CAH2-B} (13), \lp{CYC-H} (24), \lp{LYSC-C} (9), \lp{MYG-H} (10) and \lp{UKN} (1753), with the number of IGs per protein in parentheses and \lp{UKN} denoting unannotated IGs.
-The data matrix has a missingness of 30\% more or less evenly distributed across observations. \modded{The original experiments reported by \cite{mueller07a} only uses annotated data.
-Since the data set is relatively clean and all the samples were obtained in a single session, we do not expect systematic, batch effects nor a meaningful covariance structure}.
-However, we do expect high correlation due to replicates, thus we provide $\bPhi$ with an inverse Wishart prior with $10\times N$ degrees of freedom and scale matrix composed of 6 blocks of magnitude 0.9 and size 3 plus 0.1 times the identity matrix.
-Although, learning the degrees of freedom and the blocks/diagonal proportions will be more principled, we did not observe substantial changes in the results from small changes in the previously mentioned values.
-We run the sampler for 4000 iterations with a burin-in period of 2000.
+Each sample is a mixture of six nonhuman purified proteins in different concentration levels spanning two orders of magnitude from 25 to 800 fmol.
+Figure \ref{fgspikeinrefest}(a) shows, in dashed lines, ground truth concentrations on a log-scale and scaled to fit in the interval $[0,1]$.
+The raw data containing approximately 15,900 IGs per sample was filtered down to 1841 IGs per sample after identification, annotation and exclusion of unidentified IGs with 50\% missing values or with less than 10\% of the maximum variance IG.
+Annotations are available for only 88 IGs; This is 4.7\% of the set.
+The final data set contains 18 observations and 1841 IGs labeled with 7 protein names, \lp{ADH1-Y} (12), \lp{ALDOA-R} (20), \lp{CAH2-B} (13), \lp{CYC-H} (24), \lp{LYSC-C} (9), \lp{MYG-H} (10) and \lp{UKN} (1753), with the number of IGs per protein in parentheses and \lp{UKN} denoting unannotated IGs.
+The data matrix has a missingness of 30\% that is more or less evenly distributed across observations.
+The original experiment reported by \citet{mueller07a} only uses annotated data.
+Since the data set is relatively clean and all the samples were obtained in a single session, we do not expect systematic, batch effects or a meaningful covariance structure.
+However, we do expect high correlation due to replicates, thus, we provide $\bPhi$ with an inverse Wishart prior with $10\times N$ degrees of freedom and scale matrix composed of 6 blocks of magnitude 0.9 and size 3 plus 0.1 times the identity matrix.
+Although learning the degrees of freedom and the blocks/diagonal proportions will be more principled, we did not observe substantial changes in the results from small changes in the previously mentioned values.
+We ran the sampler for 4000 iterations with a burin-in period of 2000.